smallinaUCSD/cse15l-lab-reports/lab-report-2-week-4.md

 [Failure Inducing Input: No Link](https://github.com/smallinaUCSD/markdown-parser/blob/main/Test2.md)

 The failure inducing input is that the java program can not deal with the condition of a markdown file with no links.
-The bug in the system is that code can not an empty link with missing ().
+The bug in the system is that code can not handle an empty link with missing ().
 As a result of this bug, the symptom is that is an index out of bounds error.

 ![Markdown Test2 Fail](MarkdownTest2.png)
 The original code provided gave an index out of bounds error.